DBerchelmann/telco_classification_project/my_notes.md

 * consult the syllabus to make sure all rubric points are being touched and completed

+* maybe create seperate notebooks where we test out what we want to put in the acquire, prepare, and explore...keep from muddying up final notebook

+* <font color = red>( Complete some initial data summarization (.info(), .describe(), .value_counts(), ...).Plot distributions of individual variables.)</font>

 * Create . prepare file
     * go over check list